ucb-ee290c/fa18-ble/doc/pda.md

 ﻿# Packet DisAssembler
- The 1-bit output of PA chain would be fed back into the packet disassmbler for processing.
+ The 1-bit output of PA chain would be fed back into the packet disassembler for processing.
 Then, it has two tasks: utilize CRC and de-whitening modules; check AA and CRC.
 Finally, it passes the whole packet to the next module.
 For the convenience of testing, the next module for `PDA_chain` is also an asynchronous FIFO.